JorKov-JAC/jac-portable-env/README.md

 1. Launch your portable programs from the command prompt (instructions are included).

 ## FAQ
+### Which filesystem should I use?
+Use NTFS.
+Programs like Node.js and MSYS2 rely on NTFS's symlinks.
+Make a separate partition using exFAT so you can interop with macOS.

 ### Why can't Visual Studio Code analyze my C# project?
 When opening a C# project, look for a notification (bottom right corner) saying "Required assets to build and debug are missing from 'project'.
 Add them?" and select "Yes".
 Alternatively, press `F1` or `Ctrl-Shift-P`, type "Restart OmniSharp", and press `Enter` (this should reshow the notification).